yuernestliu/Self-replication-simulator/README.md

 # Self-replication-simulator
-Code for the model of self-replicating chemical reaction system.
-The paper is published in the Journal of Biological Chemistry.
+The zip file contains the code for the model of self-replicating chemical reaction system.
+The corresponding paper is published in the Journal of Biological Chemistry.

 ================================================

-This is the simulator of the self-replication model.
-You can download it, extract it, and then run it on your own computer.
+You can download the zip file, extract it, and then run it on your own computer.

 Launch MATLAB (at least version R2017b), set the current path to the extracted folder.